Connect with others who understand.

 Inflammation

-The systemic inflammation related to MS can directly affect nerves in the mouth and face — gums included.
-Inflammation can also affect the bones, nerves, mucous membranes, and skin in and around the mouth.
-Such inflammation often results in pain, sensory changes, mouth ulcers (oral lesions), and other issues.
+The inflammation related to MS can directly affect nerves in the mouth and face — including your gums.
+Such inflammation often results in pain, sensory changes, and other issues.

 Nerve Damage